Define Rutherford Atomic Model

 - Very few of the α-particles were deflected back, that is only a few α-particles had nearly 180o angle of deflection.
 So the volume occupied by the positively charged particles in an atom is very small as compared to the total volume of an atom.

 Based on the above observations and conclusions, Rutherford proposed the atomic structure of elements.
-According to Rutherford’s atomic model:
+According to the Rutherford atomic model:

-- The positively charged particles and most of the mass of an atom were concentrated in an extremely small volume.
+- The positive charge and most of the mass of an atom is concentrated in an extremely small volume.
 He called this region of the atom as a nucleus.